-Figure 49: ConSol CM Admin Tool - Custom Field administration: Creating a Custom Field Group
+Figure 3: ConSol CM Admin Tool - Custom Field administration: Creating a Custom Field Group

 Enter a name for the Custom Field Group.
 The name must be unique.
-The localized names for a Custom Field Group are set in the main Custom Fields panel.
-For details, please refer to section Localization of Data Fields.

 For all queues

 If this check box is activated, this group's Custom Fields are visible in all queues.
 A Custom Field Group which is marked as for all queues will be assigned automatically to each new queue.
 Usually Custom Field Groups for ticket data are only valid in specific queues (see Queue Administration).